Azure-Samples/azure-serverless-workshop-team-assistant/8-photo-mosaic-bot/README.md

 1. Open the file **MosaicMaker/local.settings.json**

 1. In the [Custom Vision portal](https://www.customvision.ai/), get the URL for your prediction service.
-Select **Prediction URL** and copy the second URL in the dialog box, under the section **If you have an image file**.
+Select **Prediction URL** and copy the second URL in the dialog box, under the section "**If you have an image file**".
 It will have the form `https://southcentralus.api.cognitive.microsoft.com/customvision/v1.0/Prediction/<guid>/image`.
 Paste this value for the key `PredictionApiUrl` in **local.settings.json**.

 1. In the Custom Vision portal, select the settings gear in the upper right.
 Copy the value of **Prediction Key** for the key `PredictionApiKey` in **local.settings.json**.